-Why up your zero waste plastic free game and switch to reusable products?
+Wondering why you should up your zero waste plastic free game and switch to reusable products?
 Simple.
-To reduce your plastics consumption.
-Single use plastic is a big, and growing, problem for our planet.
+To reduce your plastic consumption.
+Single-use plastic is a big, and growing, problem for our planet.
 Made as a byproduct of the oil industry, plastic does not biodegrade.
-Even plastics marketed as biodegradable must be placed under the right conditions to do so.
-Often plastics breakdown into smaller and smaller particles that eventually find their way into everything including oceans and our food chain.
+Even plastics marketed as biodegradable must be placed under the right conditions to break down effectively.
+Often they will break down into smaller and smaller particles called microplastics that may eventually find their way into the environment, oceans and eventually our food chain.

-Take away containers, plastic cutlery and cling wrap – there’s a lot of rubbish generated just with the simple act of getting lunch.
-Try these zero waste reusable products on for size next meal time.
-It does mean making your own but that too has its benefits for your wallet and nutritional intake.
-Upgrade you kitchen plastic wrap to Abeego Wraps, avoid picking up plastic utensils when you grab and go with certified organic cutlery from Bambu Utensils.
-Make your container BPA-free too, with our metal lunch boxes.
+Takeaway containers, plastic cutlery, cling wrap.
+There’s a lot of rubbish generated just with the simple act of getting lunch.
+Try these handy, everyday zero waste reusable products on for size next mealtime.
+It does mean making your own food from scratch but that too has its benefits for your wallet and nutritional intake.
+Upgrade your kitchen cling wrap to Abeego Reusable Food Wraps, avoid picking up plastic utensils with alternative certified organic cutlery from Bambu Utensils, and opt out of plastic lunch boxes and into BPA-free metal lunch boxes from Slice of Green.

-The number of paper coffee cups produced a year in the UK is estimated at 5 billion.
-While they may seem recyclable, disposable coffee cups are often coated in plastic to keep them water tight.
-Many recycling facilities don’t even have the capacity to remove this, as reported in The Guardian.
-These reusable products will help clean up your next coffee break or juice run.
-For water or juice, we have switched to the BPA-free S’well Bottles who donate to UNICEF, helping to provide clean water to vulnerable children worldwide.
-After testing almost every take-away cup on the market, we have found Stelton To Go Cups to be the best.
-Not only for design but easy of use and no risk of breaking in our bags.
+The number of disposable coffee cups produced each year in the UK is estimated at 5 billion.
+While disposable coffee cups may be advertised as recyclable, they are often lined with plastic to keep them water tight and many recycling facilities don’t even have the capacity to separate this inner plastic from the outer material.
+We have a number of reusable products that will help clean up your next coffee break or juice run.
+For water or juice, we have switched to the BPA-free and chic looking S’well Bottles with the added bonus of donations to UNICEF, helping to provide clean water to vulnerable children worldwide.
+After testing almost every takeaway cup on the market, we have found Stelton To Go Cups to be our favourite, not only for design but also ease of use and no risk of breaking in our bags.
 Saying no at checkout to plastic or paper straws is easy if you are carrying one of our reusable straws.

 Switching to card and cotton only organic cotton buds isn’t the only way to prevent wracking up more plastic waste.
-There are more ways you can incorporate reusable products onto your bathroom cabinet.
-For shaving (anywhere!), switch to a Mühle Razors.
-For a plastic-free toothbrush, try PearlBar.
-Just place these charcoal bristle toothbrushes in the ground when you are finished with them, and they will breakdown in approximately six months – a fraction of the time it takes for plastic to break down.
+There are more ways you make your bathroom cabinet zero waste plastic free.
+For shaving (anywhere!), switch to a Mühle Razor.
+For a plastic-free toothbrush, try the range from Georganics.
+Just place these nylon bristled toothbrushes in the ground when you are finished with them, and they will breakdown in approximately six months – just a fraction of the time it takes for plastic to break down.
 Did you know your organic cotton muslin face cloth can be thrown in the compost?
-Go for the unbleached certified organic type such as Skin & Tonic Face Cloths.
-The craze for Konjac sponges continues.
+Go for the unbleached certified organic type, such as Skin & Tonic Face Cloths.
+The craze for Konjac Cleansing Sponges continues.
 Due to their 100% vegetable fibre composition, they too can be composted when you have finished with them.